|

 it turns out that I made a discovery in Greenland that none of

-the others had made in 5 years of collecting there!
+the others had made in five years of collecting there!
 The trip

 leader was suitably impressed when I showed him my specimens

 of what is probably the rare mineral called tundrite.
-Never mind
+It was

-of past water on Earth.
-I was an American explorer in a strange
+exciting to be an American explorer in a strange and distant

 |